judy-zz/fish_config/README.md

 Fish Config
 ===========

 These are my configuration files for the Fish shell.
 They're a decent starting point for someone that uses git, rvm, autojump, and powerline for the prompt.

+**WARNING!**

+This is still very much untested, and prone to bugs.
+I'm keeping it here for myself, and the various machines I keep running.
+You're unfortunately on your own if you try to use this.

 Follow instructions for your operating system:

 Mac Instructions:
 -----------------